May 1, 2025

 Step 4 AA and NA deepens recovery by guiding you through a fearless moral inventory.
 Learn what this step entails, its importance, and how it empowers you to overcome obstacles in sobriety.

-Understanding step 4 aa and na
+step 4 of aa na

-Step 4 AA and NA is where recovery gets real.
-After surrendering control in Step 3, this step asks you to bravely confront your past—not to punish yourself, but to understand the patterns that kept you stuck.
-It’s about honest self-reflection, not shame.
-By facing resentments, fears, and mistakes head-on, you clear the path to true healing.
-You don’t have to do it alone.
+After surrendering control in Step 3, this step asks you to bravely confront your past, not to punish yourself, but to understand the patterns that kept you stuck.

 What Is Step 4 in AA and NA?